EgeSythn/website/README.md

 # Hello World 👋

+> CURRENT IN PROGRESS, NO CONTENT AVAILABLE

+If you managed to find your way here, welcome!
+Below is some information about this repository.

 ## What is this website?

-- This is a front-end React &TypeScript website that has the aim of introducing myself to a larger crowd of developers, or anyone who might want to learn more about me.
+- This is a front-end React & TypeScript website that has the aim of introducing myself to a larger crowd of developers, or anyone who might want to learn more about me.
 - It is deployed on GitHub Pages, and you can find the deployed version _[here](https://egesythn.github.io/website/)_.

 ## What to do if you want more information?